Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 L-theanine is typically considered safe for most people.
 However, it’s always best to check with your primary care provider before taking any new dietary supplement.
 This is especially true if you have any underlying health conditions, take medications, or are pregnant or breastfeeding.

-As with anything you put into your body, L-theanine can also come with some side effects.
+As with anything you put into your body, L-theanine may also come with some side effects.
 Fortunately, these are uncommon and tend to be mild.
 If they do emerge, though, side effects of L-theanine may include:

 - Headaches